-Klausmeyer Sunflower Fields - Clearwater, Kansas.
+Klausmeyer Sunflower Fields in 2020 - Clearwater, Kansas.

 Parking is not permitted on the road, but a large area has been provided for parking.
 Admission is collected at the Grubb Hub trailer, but it would be easy to miss seeing that you are supposed to pay there.
 They also sell treats and loan clippers for you to cut sunflowers to take home for a dollar a blossom.